moveit/moveit_tutorials/doc/moveit_grasps/moveit_grasps_tutorial.rst

  - *Ideal TCP Grasp Pose*: the generator will bias the chosen grasp based on an input of preferred grasp.
 This allows you to say, for example, 'I want it to be as close as possible to a grasp that is dead-ceneted on the object'.
  - *Pose-Based Grasp Score Weighting*: Bias certain translation or rotation axes to score higher, by increasing the weight of that specific axis.
  - *Depth-Based Grasp Score Weighting*: Bias a deeper grasp depth (how enveloped the fingers are around the object) over other parameters
- - *Width-Based Grasp Score Weighting*: Bias a wider finger grasp (how much space is available between the object and the finger pads) over other parameters
+ - *Width-Based Grasp Score Weighting*: (For parallel finger grippers only) Bias a wider finger grasp (how much space is available between the object and the finger pads) over other parameters
+ - *Overhang Grasp Score Weighting*: (For suction grippers only) Bias a suction grasp towards full overlap with the object.
+This scoring metric uses the square of the percent of the suction region that is in contact with the object.
+By using the square, suction grippers with multiple suction regions (voxels) bias towards solutions with 100% overlap with one voxel rather than 50% of one and 50% of another.

 To visualize::